Do I Need Professional Photos to Start Modeling?

 - Fancy clothing and makeup are unnecessary for kids.
 They should look like regular kids.

 - Do not wear fur in your photos.
-It is offensive to some agents and clients, and it's just wrong.
+It is offensive to some agents and clients.

 An Agency Wants Me to Get Professional Photos